 The concept of “Terroir” has been embedded within wine culture for centuries.
-Unfortunately, it’s become a near-religious concept to many people in the wine trade.
-In this article, we tasked a winemaker and a sommelier to answer the question “WTF terroir?”
+But unfortunately, it’s become a near-religious concept to many people in the wine trade.
+So in this article, we tasked a winemaker and a sommelier to answer the question, “WTF terroir?”

 Let’s get this out of the way: terroir is not real.
 It’s the line we give to wine journalists and sommeliers.
 It’s a romantic concept, not a winemaking tool.
 One of the best vineyards in Napa was made from dynamiting out a rock ledge.
 Wineries have consultants who develop ways to alter their vineyards’ soil pH, Microfauna, and nutrients.